panley01/Discord-Contact-Request/README.md

 This is a simple Discord OAuth2 based application built for CloudFlare Workers.

+When a user authenticates with this application, the application will DM you with a 'contact request'.
+You are then able to accept the request (Creating a group DM with you and the user), deny it (allowing them to resubmit) or ban the user from being able to make requests.
+This application will only allow one request per user per week, meaning users are not able to spam you with requests provided you do not deny them.
+Additionally, users who do not have MFA or a verified email address on their Discord account will not be able to generate a request.
+Discord OAuth2 URLs are intimidating, you should make users aware of what the OAuth2 flow is for before prompting them to execute it.
+All data on a user collected by this application will destruct when the relevant OAuth2 bearer token does.
+It is not reccomended you change this behaviour.

 ## Setup Guide

 Before starting, you will need the following: